AnsariTech-25667/PulseChat/README.md

 ## 🎯 Why It Was Made This Way

-PulseChat wasn’t built with shortcuts—it was architected to demonstrate **real-world production standards**:
+PulseChat wasn’t built with shortcuts it was architected to demonstrate **real world production standards**:

 * **MongoDB** was chosen for its document flexibility, perfect for storing chat messages and user metadata.
 * **JWT** ensures stateless, secure authentication without bloated session storage.